wongsingfo/comp-sys/docs/prog-lang/prog-lang.md

   - Principle of induction: If X is F-closed, then µF ⊆ X.
   - Principle of coinduction: If X is F-consistent, then X ⊆ νF.

+## Universal Type and System F

+ploymorphism:

+- Parameteric: system F
+- Ad-hoc / overloading

+selfApp = λx:any X.X→X. x [any X.X→X] x
+selfApp : (any X. X→X) → (any X. X → X)

+quadruple = λX. double [X→X] (double [X]) quadruple : any X. (X→X) → X → X

+System is able to encode Bool / Church / List / Pair !

+Property of System F:

+- Well-typed System F term are normalizing.
+- Theorem: It is **undecidable** whether, given a closed term s in which type applications are marked but the arguments are omitted, there is some well-typed System F term t such that erase_partially(t) = s.
+  - Type reconstruction is as hard as **higher-order unification**.
+(But many practical algorithms have been developed)
+- Erasure and Evaluation Order: need to keep the type abstraction:
+  - earse\_v(λX. t) = λ\_. erase\_v(t)
+- Free Theorem
+- Impredicativity: A definition (of a set, a type, etc.) is called “impredicative” if it involves a quantifier whose domain includes the very thing being defined.
+  - T = any X. X → X ranges over all types, including T itself

+Fragments of System F:

+- Rank-1 (prenex): type variables should not be instantiated with polymorphic types
+- Rank-2: A type is said to be of rank 2 if no path from its root to a `any` quantifier passes to the left of 2 or more arrows.
+- Type reconstruction for ranks 2 and lower is decidable, and that for rank 3 and higher of System F is undecidable.

+## Existential Types

+used for

+- abstrct data type
+- Module

+p = {*Nat, {a=5, f=λx:Nat. succ(x)}} as {exist.
+X, {a:X, f:X→X}};

+views:

+- logical:  an element of {exist.
+X,T} is a value of type [X → S] T, for some type S.
+- operational:  an element of {exist.
+X,T} is a pair, written as { \*S, t }, of a type S and a term t of type [X → S] T.

+Existential Types can be encoded by System F.